kelly-keating/kelly-keating/README.md

 - ⚛️ My current stack includes TypeScript, Vite, React, SCSS, Express, and SQLite/PostgreSQL
 - 🐝 I'm deploying on Firebase, Vercel, and Fly.io
 - 🧑‍💻 I'm exploring writing more about my projects and the things I'm learning, finding other ways to share my knowledge and grow my skills
-- 🐍 The tech I'm looking into is Next.js, Pygame, and Unity
+- 🐍 The tech I'm looking into at the moment is Ruby on Rails and Contentful
 - 🪟 Some new hobbies include learning how to run (and how you make progress without coding's short feedback loop), making bigger games, and making leadlight glass
 - 📚 I'm reading the Wheel of Time series at a rate of about a book every month or so